Davidosky007/Tic-tac-toe-game/README.md

 4. Input the number from 1 to 9 to get the position where you want to take
 5. Taking turns to play the game with step 3 and 4
 6. If either player take 3 grids vertically, horizontally or diagonally first, the player is the winner
-7. If neither player can take 3 grids until the board is filled with players' symbols, the game is in tie
+7. If neither player can take 3 grids until the board is filled with players' symbols, the game is a tie
 8. If you want to play again, enter any key, otherwise, enter 'q' to quit the game ​
 ​